chadpalmer2/snowcode/readme.md

 # SnowCode

 This is Chad Palmer's senior project in Computer Science and Mathematics at Yale.
-I've reimplemented a new QR-like matrix barcode, which I have named SnowCode.
+I've implemented from scratch a new QR-like matrix barcode, which I have named SnowCode.

+## Try it out!

+A deployed version of the frontend Flask app can be found at <https://snowcode-chad.herokuapp.com/>.

 ## Installation